riccardomurri/Convex.jl/README.md

 ## Quick Example

-Note: the following example uses the syntax of the master branch of Convex.jl.
-See the [stable docs](https://www.juliaopt.org/Convex.jl/stable) for examples for the current release.

 To run this example, first install Convex and at least one solver, such as SCS:
 ```julia
 using Pkg